 - Official transcripts of all undergraduate and graduate studies

-In selected years, we participate in the AAPM Medical Physics Residency Application Program (MP-RAP) and Medical Physics Match.
+We participate in the AAPM Medical Physics Residency Application Program (MP-RAP) and Medical Physics Match.
 An approximate timeline for reviewing, interviewing, and ranking candidates is as follows:

 |Mid-March||Rank order list is submitted to MedPhys Match|